Tushar-Rastogi/Tushar-Rastogi/README.md

 - 👋 Hi, I’m @Tushar-Rastogi
 - 👀 I’m interested in Automation (Mobile Apps and Web based)
-- 🌱 I’m currently learning Java, Python and Shell scripting
+- 🌱 Proficient in Java, Python and Shell scripting
 - 💞️ I’m looking to collaborate on exloring automation aspects of all the domains including ML and RPA.

 <!---